simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 ### Implementing Password Security Policies in the Workplace

-Password security is not only vital for personal use but also an important aspect of professional security.
+Password security isn't only vital for personal use but also an important aspect of professional security.

 #### Establishing and Enforcing Password Security Guidelines